Elgendi/COVID-19-Detection-Using-Chest-X-rays/README.md

 ![Screenshot](Framework2.png)
 The performance of deep neural networks in differentiating chest X-rays of COVID-19 patients from other bacterial and viral pneumonias

+The dataset used for training in the folder "Dataset1".
+All tained neural netowrks for detecting COVID-19 can be accessed via the Release